OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 Filesystem datastores can work with a system datastore that uses either the shared or the SSH transfer drivers, note that:

--  Shared drivers for the **system** datastore enables live-migrations, but it could demand a high-performance SAN.
+* Shared drivers for the **system** datastore enables live-migrations, but it could demand a high-performance NAS.

--  SSH drivers for the **system** datastore may increase deployment/shutdown times but all the operations are performed locally, so improving performance in general.
+* SSH drivers for the **system** datastore may increase deployment/shutdown times but all the operations are performed locally, so improving performance in general.

 See more details on the :ref:`System Datastore Guide <system_ds>`